ChingSsuyuan/ChingSsuyuan/README.md

-- 👋 Hi, I’m @Crazycyy
+- 👋 Hi, I’m Siyuan Jing
 - 👀 I’m interested in both hardware and software;
 - 🌱 I’m currently learning electrical and electronics computer engineering
 - 💞️ I’m looking to collaborate on